Mid-Michigan Psychology Internship Consortium (MMPIC)

 Interns are selected based on the following criteria:

 Interns must be in good standing with their APA-accredited doctoral program.
 Interns must hold at least an M.A. degree.

 Interns must have sufficient practicum experience working with a school-age population demonstrating adequate competency across all MMPIC aims.
 Interns must have at least 150 hours of assessment experience and 150 hours of intervention/consultation experience.

-- Applicants seeking placement at Saginaw Public Schools must be eligible to obtain the Michigan Preliminary School Psychologist Certificate.
-Per the state of Michigan, the following requirements apply: (a) hold a graduate degree in an approved school psychology certification program with no less than 45 semester credit hours, (b) have completed supervised internship of a minimum of 600 clock-hours in school psychology, and (c) possess a valid out-of-state school psychologist certificate or license if the school psychologist program was completed in another state.
+- Applicants seeking placement at Saginaw Public Schools must be eligible to obtain EITHER the Michigan Preliminary School Psychologist Certificate OR the Master's Educational Limited License in Psychology (TLLP).
+In order to obtain the Michigan Preliminary School Psychologist Certificate, the following requirements apply: (a) hold a graduate degree in an approved school psychology certification program with no less than 45 semester credit hours, (b) have completed supervised internship of a minimum of 600 clock-hours in school psychology, and (c) possess a valid out-of-state school psychologist certificate or license if the school psychologist program was completed in another state.
 Please visit the Michigan Department of Education website for more information.

 - Applicants for all other placements must be eligible to obtain their Master’s Educational Limited License in Psychology (TLLP).
 Criteria and procedures for application are found on the Michigan Board of Psychology website.